embl-cba/bard-containers/README.md

 # BARD Containers

 This repository contains the container recipes for the BARD virtual desktop.
-BARD is built on top of the the open-source project [abcdesktop](https://www.abcdesktop.io/).
+BARD is built on top of the open-source project [abcdesktop](https://www.abcdesktop.io/).
 ## Current deployment of BARD

  - EMBL Heidelberg